drapertoby/portfolio-toby-draper/noodle_2.md

 <div class="card">
   <p>
-   I was pleased with this visualisation — Average Power increases relative to FTP, while Average Heart Rate drops.
+   I was pleased with this visualisation, you can clearly see Average Power increasing relative to FTP, while Average Heart Rate drops.
 That’s what improving fitness looks like: higher intensity, less effort.
 I also like its imperfections, for example time isn’t relative here, the chart implies I completed the workout at regular intervals but sessions were spread unevenly over a twenty month period.
-Hoping to solve that with some more noodling with this data.
+This is good data to play around with and visualise in different ways.
   </p>
 </div>